maneatingape/rsvp/README.md

 * **Circular**
     Propulsively brake into a circular orbit at the altitude specified by the next option.
 Does not change inclination.
 If the origin and destination bodies are inclined then this orbit will be inclined too.
 * **Elliptical**
     Capture into a highly elliptical orbit with apoapsis *just* inside the destination's SOI and periapsis at the desired altitude specified by the next option.
-This can useful if, for example the vessel will send a seperate lander down to the surface or its intended to visit moons of the destination.
+This can useful if, for example the vessel will send a seperate lander down to the surface or it is intended to visit moons of the destination.

 | Key | Default value | Accepted values |
 |-----|---------------|-----------------|